AlexPuts/TyroTimer/README.md

-# WTimer
+# TyroTimer
-WTimer is a desktop application timer for applying Pomodoro Technique.(Qt, C++)
+TyroTimer is a desktop application timer for applying Pomodoro Technique.(Qt, C++)